zkLinkProtocol/zklink-docs/docs/developer/terminology.md

 ## L2
 L2 (Layer2) in zkLink refers to ZK-Rollup service that includes a state machine.
 L1 events and L2 transactions will trigger the change in state on L2.
-L2 transactions refer to those from L2 APIs including Transfer, Withdraw, Swap, etc. L2 state changes are regularly pushed to L1, and the rollup operator generates a zero knowledge proof that includes transactions and state changes during a certain period of time, then the validator uploads the proof to L1.
+L2 transactions refer to those from L2 APIs including Transfer, Withdraw, OrderMatching, etc. L2 state changes are regularly pushed to L1, and the rollup operator generates a zero knowledge proof that includes transactions and state changes during a certain period of time, then the validator uploads the proof to L1.

 ## Account